 Circuit de Barcelona-Catalunya: The Ultimate Track Guide

-The Spanish Grand Prix moved homes plenty of times before it settled at the Circuit de Barcelona-Catalunya in 1991.
-The track is well known by drivers and mechanics thanks to extensive testing.
+The Spanish Grand Prix moved homes plenty of times before it settled at the Circuit de Barcelona-Catalunya in 1991 – but the 2025 Spanish Grand Prix will be the last to be held at the venue.

 FIRST F1 RACE1991